-- 1. Directory information: The Board defines directory information as: is defined as personally identifiable information contained in a student education record that is generally considered not harmful or an invasion of privacy if disclosed and includes:
+- 1. Directory information-is defined as personally identifiable information contained in a student education record that is generally considered not harmful or an invasion of privacy if disclosed and includes:

 - a.
 Address;

 - b.
 Date and place of birth;

 - c.
 Degrees, honors, and awards received;

 - d.
 Electronic personal identifier;

 - e.
 Dates of attendance;

 - f.
 Grade level;

 - g.
 Institutional email address;

 - h.
 Major field of study;

 - i.
 Most recent educational agency or institution attended;

 - j.
 Participation in officially recognized activities and sports;

 - k.
 Photograph;

 - 1. A student's name;

 - m.
 Telephone listing;

 - n.
 Weight and height of members of athletic teams.

 - Education record is defined as any record that directly relates to a student and is maintained by the District or by a party acting for the District.
 This definition excludes law enforcement records and records in the sole possession of the maker used only as a memory aid.

 - Eligible student means a student who has reached the age of 18.

 - FERPA stands for the Family Educational Rights and Privacy Act.

 - Legitimate educational interest is defined as access that is needed in order for a school official to fulfill his/her professional responsibility.

+- Parent means a parent of a student and includes a natural parent, a guardian, or an individual acting as a parent in the absence of a parent or a guardian.

+- Permanent record is defined as a record containing a student's name, address, phone number, record of grades, years enrolled, courses attended, and grades completed.